clr2of8/Export-ATPCustomDetections/README.md

 ![Copy Bearer Token](images/bearerToken.png "Copy Bearer Token")

-Copy everything starting from `Bearer` through the end of the token (shown in light blue) and paste in a file called `bearerToken.txt` in the same folder as the `Export-ATPCustomDetections.ps1` script.
+Copy everything starting from `Bearer` through the end of the token (underlined in yellow) and paste in a file called `bearerToken.txt` in the same folder as the `Export-ATPCustomDetections.ps1` script.

 ## Usage Examples